kenkoro/dotfiles/README.md

 ## Tmux

-I really the standard tmux config, but w/ prefix `ctrl-b`, and some keybinds in it.
+I really like the standard tmux config, but w/ prefix `ctrl-b`, and some keybinds in it.

 ## Neovim